mkromberg/qconnect/README.md

 # qconnect

-An interface from Dyalog APL to Q. To use it, start q specifying a port to listen do:
+An interface from Dyalog APL to Q. To use it, start q specifying a port to listen on:
 ```
      q -p 5000
 ```
-Then from APL (repplace "qconnect" below with folder name which you have cloned the repo to):
+Then from APL (replacing "qconnect" below with folder name which you have cloned or unzipped this repository to):
 ```
      ]load qconnect/Q
      )copy conga DRC